 Average Net Price

 Post University has expanded its reach beyond Waterbury, CT since the school’s founding as Post College in 1890.
+They are one of the first schools in the country to offer fully online degree programs.
 Today, the university operates three regional campuses throughout Connecticut.
 Working professionals are also able to complete degrees through evening and online options.
-U.S. News & World Report highlighted the school’s reputation in New England with a No. 129 in Regional Universities North for 2019-2020.
+Post takes pride in offering small class sizes, individual attention and highly customized degree offerings.

 Forest City, Iowa